sylvesterchiang/500px/README.md

-# Adversarial Examples

-Just learning about and implementing some simple examples of adversarial examples in the MNIST dataset.

 # 500px Challenge

 So for this challenge, I started off with building a simple FGSM classifier in "fast gradient method.ipynb"